ttungl/Coding-Interview-Challenge/README.md

 # Coding Interview Challenge
-All of the questions are from leetcode, originally from [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).
+All of the questions are from leetcode, credit to [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).

 ---